-- Stay motivated: Do not think of the UPSC exam as a big deal rather look at it as something that will challenge your learning.
+- Stay motivated: Do not think of the IAS exam as a big deal rather look at it as something that will challenge your learning.
 Enjoy your preparation time and do not have any fear of the exam.
 No exam is conducted to scare you, they are conducted so that you can go higher and achieve your dreams.
 Set a goal for yourself, even if you find it to be unrealistic.
 Push yourself harder and maybe you’ll be wonderfully surprised with yourself!
-Motivate yourself with a reward even for smallest of accomplishment.
+Motivate yourself with a reward even for the smallest of accomplishment.
 Reward yourself if you study well, feel prepared, and do well in a test.
-Tell yourself why this important and why are you preparing.
-This varies from person to person.
-Whatever your reason is, keep telling yourself the reason you are working hard and tell yourself it’s worth it.

-- Refrain from excessive usage of internet: Internet can be a very distracting thing, if not used right.
+- Refrain from excessive usage of the internet: the Internet can be a very distracting thing, if not used right.
 So, either turn your computer off or turn away from it.